elo-enterprises/graven/README.md

 * Ansible integration or just examples, for provisioning on top of base images
 * Cloud-init integration, for pushing [nocloud configuration](https://cloudinit.readthedocs.io/en/latest/topics/datasources/nocloud.html) into boot partitions of base images (Ubuntu now supports this out of the box!)
+* Graven-get-image commands, featuring automatic usage of the cache folders and automatic decompression